ahmed-debbech/Tic-Tac-Toe/README.md

 Ahmed Debbech: Creator and Programmer.

 License:
-This Work is under GNU GPLv3 License, please read carefully.
+This Work is under GNU GPLv3 License, please read carefully before use.